NicolasCalafiore/Scoreboard/README.md

  - Upgraded, Cleaner UI
  - Teams, Tournaments, Games (WIP)
  - Maybe I'll include some type of AI to predict the outcome of the game factors (WIP)
+ - A downloadable and runnable release is available